CallumAlder/ES/README.md

 # ES

-## Skadoosh

-### TODO
-1. Make a video [Wednesday]
-2. What to run so it works [Documentation on Github]
-3. Add a compression comment to highlight going from float to int (0-127) & preset mode
-4. Interrupts?
-	1. Preset <-> Freestyle
-	2. Change to and from High Dynamic Range Mode
-5. Github make demo release

-# Callum
+# Skadoosh
-1. Error Handling Class
-2. Compression / Preset Mode
-3. Un-copy pasta: LIS3DH
+The Skadoosh system is multi-sensory controller for any instrument synthesizer that uses MIDI communication.
+The current prototype works uses a proximity sensor and a 3-dimensional gyroscope as inputs to control selected synthesizer outputs as decided on the Skadoosh website here.

-4. Video
+# Video Demo
+For the video demonstration of the system, please see the video here!

+# About the System
+Skadoosh systems consists of two raspberry Pi micro-controllers.
+One Pi gathers sensor data and compresses each value to an output of 0 to 127 for the synthesizer to interpret and effect.
+This part of the system is the sensor module.
+The compressed values are communicated to the other Pi via an MQTT Broker: 'iot.eclipse.org'.
+The other Pi is connected to the synthesizer via its serial port and communicates the mapped sensor data to produce changes.
+This part of the system is the MIDI module.

-# Ife
+# Using the System
-2. Thrading
-6. Video
+1. Attach the sensor module to the instrument of your choosing in a way that is most comfortable
+2. Connect the MIDI module to the synthesizer
+3. Enjoy your enhanced sound!

-# Adel
+# Code
-1. Website
+Please click here for the main code running in the modules:
+	- sensorPiMain.py
+	- synthPi.py

 # Notes
-Scripts can be made 'executable' with a shebang, e.g: #!/usr/bin/env python3.
+1. Run on Boot: Scripts can be made 'executable' with a shebang, e.g: #!/usr/bin/env python3.
 Then using the terminal command: chmod +x si1145.py running the script can then be done with: ./si1145.py.

-# Do that thing that fixed
-/home/pi/<user>/lib/python3.5/site-packages/paho/mqtt/client.py
+2. Adding multiple certificates: /home/pi/<user>/lib/python3.5/site-packages/paho/mqtt/client.py
-Line 772
+Line 772 context.load_verify_locations(capath=ca_certs)
-context.load_verify_locations(capath=ca_certs)